stormpath/stormpath-documentation/source/about.rst

 - You need to store custom user data along with your user’s basic information.
 - You would like to have automatic email verification for new user accounts.
 - You would like to configure and customize password strength rules.
-- You’d like to keep your user data separate from your other applications to increase platform stability and availability.
+- You'd like to keep your user data separate from your other applications to increase platform stability and availability.
 - You are building a service-oriented application, in which multiple independent services need access to the same user data.
 - You are a big organization who would like to use Stormpath, but need to host it yourself (Stormpath offers private deployments).